MicrosoftDocs/sql-docs/docs/advanced-analytics/r/installing-and-managing-r-packages.md

 ### User libraries are not supported

 Users who cannot install a package to a secured location often resort to installing a package to a user library.
-However, this is not possible in the SQL Server environment.Even file system access is often restricted on the server.
+However, this is not possible in the SQL Server environment.
+Even file system access is often restricted on the server.

 Even if you have admin rights and access to a user document folder on the server, the external script runtime that executes in SQL Server cannot access any packages installed outside the default instance library.